tidbcloud/terraform-provider-tidbcloud/README.md

-# Terraform TiDBCloud Provider
+# Terraform TiDB Cloud Provider

 [![License](https://img.shields.io/github/license/pingcap/tispark.svg)](https://github.com/pingcap/tispark/blob/master/LICENSE)

-This is the repository for the terraform-provider-tidbcloud, which allows one to use Terraform with TiDBCloud.
-Learn more about [TiDBCloud](https://en.pingcap.com/tidb-cloud/)
+This is the repository for the terraform-provider-tidbcloud, which allows one to use Terraform with TiDB Cloud.
+Learn more about [TiDB Cloud](https://en.pingcap.com/tidb-cloud/)

 For general information about Terraform, visit the [official website](https://www.terraform.io) and the [GitHub project page](https://github.com/hashicorp/terraform).